Capillary/ecom-api-document/source/includes/_order.md

 AWBNumber* | string |  The air way bill number generated for the shipment CourierName* | string |  The courier service used for shipment ShipDate* | date |  The date on which the order is shipped in `dd/mm/yy` format ShipmentType* | enum |  The type of shipment.
+Value: `Normal` for shipments from warehouse to customer, `Reverse` for shipments customer to warehouse
-Current supported value: normal, LocationRefCode* | string |  Location reference code of the order fulfillment store lineitems* | obj |  The details of each line item.
+LocationRefCode* | string |  Location reference code of the order fulfillment store lineitems* | obj |  The details of each line item.
 Specify `OrderLineId` and `Quantity` ShipmentTrip | obj |  Provide more details details of the shipping using the parameters specified below.
 You can use this if applicable for the current merchant